Selwyn Seyfu Hinds: Biography

 In 2021, Hinds, co-producing with Sterling K. Brown, sold a limited series adaptation of the novel Washington Black to Hulu.
-Hinds is serving as creator, showrunner, and executive producer.
+Hinds served as creator, showrunner, and executive producer of the series which premiered on July 23, 2025.
 In 2022, he formed Mad Massive Entertainment, a film and television production company with a television overall at Universal Content Productions.
 He also signed a deal to adapt the graphic novel series The Sixth Gun for television.